M. Rajendran

-M. Rajendran served as Vice-Chancellor of Tamil University, Thanjavur, in Tamil Nadu, India.
-He is a Tamil Scholar, Writer and Publisher of Kanaiyazhi literary magazine in Tamil., He was the coordinator of academic committee, World Classical Tamil Conference 2010.
+M. Rajendran is an Indian essayist, who served as Vice-Chancellor of Tamil University, Thanjavur, in Tamil Nadu, India.
+He is a Tamil scholar, writer and publisher of Kanaiyazhi literary magazine in Tamil., He was the coordinator of academic committee, World Classical Tamil Conference 2010.
 He chaired the High Level Committee to amend the Tamil Nadu Public Library Act and Tamil Nadu Public Library Rules, which was constituted by the Government of Tamil Nadu in January 2022.
 Kalingar Mu.
 Karunanidhi Classic Tamil Award, Muthamilkavalar Ki.Aa.Be.
 Vishwanatham Award has been given to him.